jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerCardService/task.md

   } // [1, 4, 9, 16, 25, 36]
   ```

-In the last case, the initial list `[1, 2, 3, 4]` will be printed, and next, each number in this list will be squared.
+In the latter case, the initial list `[1, 2, 3, 4]` will be printed, and next, each number in this list will be squared.
 The result of the last action in the curly brackets will be in the final list.

-You also can combine map with other functions:
+You can also combine `map` with other functions:
   ```kotlin
   val numbers = listOf(1, 2, 3, 4, 5, 6)
   println(numbers.take(3).map { it * it }) // [1, 4, 9]